Born: October 04, 1967

 His next project, the 1995 indie Denise Calls Up, fared a little better; despite almost non-existent box office, it was rewarded with critical approval.
 Following more minor film work, Schreiber landed the role of a British bouncer in the successful indie flick Party Girl (1995), which also starred indie queen Parker Posey.
 Schreiber got an introduction to a more mainstream audience thanks to his role as killer Cotton Weary in Wes Craven's mega-hit Scream, a role he reprised in the film's sequel, Scream 2 (1997).
 The same year, Schreiber had leading roles in two more independent films, The Daytrippers (which again paired him with Posey) and Walking and Talking, as well as a secondary role in the Mel Gibson thriller Ransom.

 Deftly straddling the divide between Sundance and the Studio, Schreiber went on make three major mainstream pictures in 1998: Phantoms with Rose McGowan and Ben Affleck; Twilight with Susan Sarandon, Paul Newman, and Gene Hackman; and Sphere with Samuel L. Jackson, Sharon Stone and Dustin Hoffman.
 The following year, Schreiber returned to more familiar territory with his role in Tony Goldwyn's small but successful drama A Walk on the Moon.
 As the man Diane Lane cuckolds for Viggo Mortensen, Schreiber mined endless possibilities from what could have been a narrow role, giving his character the sort of charming, good-intentioned inadequacy that has become one of the actor's trademarks.
 In 1999, Schreiber appeared in Jakob the Liar opposite Robin Williams, as well as Norman Jewison's The Hurricane.
 He played a supporting role in Kate & Leopold (2001) opposite Meg Ryan and Hugh Jackman and was in The Sum of All Fears (2002) starring Morgan Freeman and Ben Affleck.
 In The Manchurian Candidate (2004), he played a supporting role opposite Denzel Washington.
 He graduated to a lead role in The Omen (2006), playing a father who realizes his son is the devil incarnate.
-He then starred in Lee Daniels' The Butler (2013) where he starred alongside Forest Whitaker and Oprah Winfrey.
-Most recently, he can be seen in Pawn Sacrifice (2015), Spotlight (2015) and The 5th Wave (2016).
+In 2012, he began work on the crime drama series Ray Donovan, for which he has earned two Emmy nods and four Golden Globe nominations, the latest in 2017.
+He then starred in Lee Daniels' The Butler (2013) alongside Forest Whitaker and Oprah Winfrey.